Adam Smoluk: Career

 During the 2024 Gimli Film Festival Smoluk announced a special film industry welcoming session held in Winnipeg for Ukrainian refugees hoping to enter Manitoba's film sector.
 The session would feature five Ukrainian Canadians discussing jobs and career paths within the film industry.

 The first of its kind session in Canada was in response to the Russian invasion of Ukraine and a wide collection of refugees coming to Canada.
-Smoluk partnered with the Ukrainian Canadian Congress(UCC) and among the panelists there was a representative from ACTRA and staff from FRANK Digital, a Winnipeg-based video production company.
+Smoluk partnered with the Ukrainian Canadian Congress (UCC) and among the panelists there was a representative from ACTRA and staff from FRANK Digital, a Winnipeg-based video production company.
 The aim was to help fill a number of growing film positions in Manitoba by educating and eventually hiring Ukrainian newcomers in the growing sector.

 Smoluk's Film Training Manitoba partnered with the Canadian Society of Cinematographers in May 2024 to launch the first large-scale training sessions in Canada for indigenous cinematographers.
 The session was instructed in Winnipeg by award-winning cinematographer, Luc Montpellier CSC, ASC.
-“Film Training Manitoba (FTM) was deeply honoured to serve as a training partner on this ground-breaking industry development program to build the skills of our film workers,” said Smoluk.
-“This wonderful and innovative collaboration provides the most cutting-edge skills development for Manitoba’s film industry.
-FTM is looking forward to the many more years of this exceptional new partnership.”
+"Film Training Manitoba (FTM) was deeply honoured to serve as a training partner on this ground-breaking industry development program to build the skills of our film workers," said Smoluk.
+"This wonderful and innovative collaboration provides the most cutting-edge skills development for Manitoba's film industry.
+FTM is looking forward to the many more years of this exceptional new partnership."

-The Winnipeg Chamber of Commerce selected Smoluk’s Film Training Manitoba as one of five companies for a 2025 Spirit of Winnipeg Award.
+The Winnipeg Chamber of Commerce selected Smoluk's Film Training Manitoba as one of five companies for a 2025 Spirit of Winnipeg Award.
 The Spirit of Winnipeg Award is selected by the Winnipeg Chamber of Commerce’s Board of Directors, and recognizes outstanding corporate leadership and social responsibility.
-Film Training Manitoba was honoured for the organization’s innovative workplace culture, and commitment to opportunity, equity and diversity for its creation of Canada’s Supporting Winnipeg in Film Trades (SWIFT) conference.
+Film Training Manitoba was honoured for the organization's innovative workplace culture, and commitment to opportunity, equity and diversity for its creation of Canada's Supporting Winnipeg in Film Trades (SWIFT) conference.

 At press conference in September 2025, Smoluk announced a Canada Media Fund backed project to have Rory Kennedy conduct a series of masterclasses in targeted Manitoba communities.
-The Manitoba Northern & Diverse Creators Program was designed to help more rural, northern, Indigenous, Black and 2SLGBTQ+ Manitobans break into creative roles in the film industry.
-Canadian filmmaker Charles Konowal called the program’s scope and level of collaboration, “unprecedented in Canada… a brilliant new strategy to connect underrepresented communities and cultural groups to grow our film industry.”
+The Manitoba Northern & Diverse Creators Program was designed to help more rural, northern, Indigenous, Black, and 2SLGBTQ+ Manitobans break into creative roles in the film industry.
+Canadian filmmaker Charles Konowal called the program's scope and level of collaboration, "unprecedented in Canada… a brilliant new strategy to connect underrepresented communities and cultural groups to grow our film industry."

+In August 2026, Smoluk announced Pam Grier as the keynote speaker for the fifth annual Canada’s Supporting Women in Film Trades (SWIFT) Conference in Winnipeg.
+The conference, is scheduled for October 24, 2026, at the University of Winnipeg, and Smoluk said of Grier’s selection, “We are incredibly honoured to welcome a legendary artist whose career continues to inspire women to pursue leadership, technical excellence, and lasting success.”